How to Invest in ByteDance, the Company That Owns TikTok

 Although the company had plans to IPO on either the NYSE or Nasdaq exchanges in 2021, this move was blocked by Chinese regulators.

-Since then, ByteDance management has paused all conversations of an IPO.
+Since then, its management has paused all conversations of an IPO.

-Given the company's revenue — $80 billion in 2022 — and interest from private equity firms, I don't expect ByteDance to go public until the business environment in China becomes friendlier and the company is allowed to list on a U.S. exchange.
+Even after the TikTok issues are settled, it will likely wait until the business environment in China becomes friendlier and the company is allowed to list on a U.S. exchange.

-This could be years away.
-Fortunately, you don't need to wait for it to go public to be able to invest in ByteDance.
+Fortunately, you don't need to wait for it to go public to invest in it.

 How to invest in ByteDance now